Field Trips for Lyon, France

 Situated just north of Lyon, the rolling hills of Bourgogne (Burgundy) are full of French country life.
 This region is a hub for some of France’s most-beloved cuisine.
 You will get a glimpse of old European traditions and taste the region’s specialties.
 You will be able to visit an eighteenth-century castle and its garden, check out fifteenth-century hospices—a symbol of the region—and hike up the rock of Solutré, which offers a great panorama of the surrounding hills.

 Situated between Bourgogne and Lyon, the Beaujolais region has a lot to offer to its visitors, especially when it comes to cuisine.
 Renowned for its wine, the region also offers breathtaking landscapes and towns.
 You will be able to experience the beauty of the region while trying some specialties and enjoying your surroundings.
-You will be able to visit the towns of Theizé, Oingt, Villefranche, and visit a castle dating to the thirteenth century.
+You will be able to visit the towns of Theizé, Oingt, Villefranche, and visit a castle built in the thirteenth-century.

 The French Alps